Clinical Data Encoding Rules

 submitter_treatment_idfor that follow up.

 To prevent potential identification of donors, actual calendar dates are not permitted.
 The timing of different clinical events are collected in days counted from the date of primary diagnosis.
-The date of primary diagnosis is the date on which a definitive diagnostic procedure was performed.
+The date of primary diagnosis should be based on the earliest diagnosis of cancer.
 Validation checks are in place to ensure the values submitted for the different time interval fields make sense according to the following assumptions:

 age_at_primary_diagnosisis used as the reference time point.